 "Brand engagement today?" with Janat Soomro

-In this article: episode 4 of Beyond the Lab, in which Janat Soomro unpacks what brand engagement actually looks like in 2024 and where product demos fit in.
+In this article: episode 4 of Beyond the Lab, in which Janat Soomro asks what brand engagement today actually looks like and where product demos fit in.

 Janat Soomro, VP of Demo Development at USP Solutions, opens this episode with a blunt observation: most brand engagement metrics measure attention, not belief.
 Views, dwell time and likes are easy to count, but none of them tell you whether a consumer trusts the product enough to buy it again.
 That gap is what demos are designed to close.